|Loan and Grant Programs|| Student Consumer

 MAZIE B. HALL SCHOLARSHIP.
 This scholarship was established in honor of Mazie B. Hall '24 who worked all of her adult life to establish better relations among individuals.

 *DR. CLIFFORD H. HARDING ARTS AND SCIENCES SCHOLARSHIP.
 This scholarship was established by a bequest from Dr. Clifford H. Harding, former professor of history and chair of the Department of Political Science.
-Awards will be made to qualified entering freshmen with several renewable for the second year.
+Awards will be made to qualified entering freshmen students with several renewable for the second year.
 Applicants to majors in the College of Arts and Sciences will be invited to apply based on a review of their high school rank, high school GPA, and total SAT scores.

 *DR. CLIFFORD H. HARDING BUSINESS AND PUBLIC AFFAIRS SCHOLARSHIP.
 This scholarship was established by a bequest from Dr. Clifford H. Harding, former professor of history and chair of the Department of Political Science.
-Awards will be made to qualified entering freshmen.
+Awards will be made to qualified entering freshman students.
 Applicants to majors in the College of Business and Public Affairs will be invited to apply based on a review of their high school rank, high school GPA, and total SAT scores.

 JACK GARDENER HAWTHORNE SCHOLARSHIP (ART).
-Made possible by Jack Hawthorne, this scholarship is awarded to a first-year art major based on the quality of his or her portfolio.
+Made possible by Jack Hawthorne, this scholarship is awarded to a freshman art major based on the quality of his or her portfolio.
 Applicants are encouraged to submit their portfolio in August for review and selection by the Department of Art faculty.

 LEONARD HOCKENSMITH MEMORIAL SCHOLARSHIP FOR PHI KAPPA SIGMA.
 This fund was established in memory of Leonard Hockensmith '91, a history major and Phi Kappa Sigma brother, who was active in his fraternity and campus organizations, which included being a cartoonist for the Quad.
 The scholarship will be awarded to a Phi Kappa Sigma brother or a relative of a Phi Kappa Sigma alumni brother from any chapter who is active in extracurricular activities, has a cumulative GPA of at least 2.60, and is in good standing with the fraternity and the campus community.

 HELEN WILLIAMS HODGSON ’19 AND BENJAMIN WILLIAMS HODGSON ’51 SCHOLARSHIP.
-Suzanne Hodgson Gottling started this scholarship in memory of her mother and in honor of her brother; both children followed Helen Williams Hodgson into the teaching profession.This scholarship will benefit an incoming freshman majoring in elementary or secondary education with demonstrated financial need.
+Suzanne Hodgson Gottling started this scholarship in memory of her mother and in honor of her brother; both children followed Helen Williams Hodgson into the teaching profession.This scholarship will benefit an incoming freshman student majoring in elementary or secondary education with demonstrated financial need.

 MAEVE A. HOLAHAN SCHOLARSHIP.
 This scholarship supports a third- or fourth-year female vocal performance major.
 An audition is required.
 Contact the College of Visual and Performing Arts for more information.